PerkLab/PerkLabBootcamp/README.md

 - 9:30	Writing correct and understandable code (Andras)
 - 10:30	3D Slicer module types and programming Slicer - part 1 (Csaba, Andras, Matthew): Python basics and developing simple example Python module Center of Masses
 - 12:30	Lunch break (sushi)
-- 13:00	3D Slicer module types and programming Slicer - part 2 (Csaba, Andras, Matthew): Individual work to develop a more advanced module
+- 13:00	3D Slicer module types and programming Slicer - part 2 (Csaba, Andras, Kyle): Individual work to develop a more advanced module
 - 16:00	Adjourn

 Presentation slides and additional files will be available in this repository.